Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

-Whenever leaders do not take the time to assess or understand the commitment process they lessen their chances of success.
+When leaders fail to take the time to assess and understand the commitment level of their associates, they unwittingly lessen their chances of success.

-Without taking the time to ensure an employee has overcome any initial fears or doubts, the leader may accept a hesitant "Yes" from the employee, when they are actually feeling fearful or incompetent of the task.
+Without taking the time to make certain that an employee has overcome any initial fears or doubts related to a changing environment, the leader may mistakenly accept a hesitant "Yes" from the employee, when they are actually feeling fear and anxiety about their newly assigned tasks.

 "Commitment of your employee may mean one thing to you and hold a totally different meaning to your employees."